NCAR/projectraijin.github.io/_sources/about.md.txt

 To better support both of our primary goals, our work will be conducted under an open development model that encourages participation in the project at all levels.
-Relatedly, to better support interoperability, sustainability, usability and repurposing our work, we will adhere to practices advocated by the NSF Recommended Standards and Specifications for EarthCube Projects
+Relatedly, to better support interoperability, sustainability, usability and repurposing our work, we will adhere to practices advocated by the NSF Recommended Standards and Specifications for EarthCube Projects.